“An Account of Huntingdon County, Pennsylvania”

 From Adams’ letter that precedes his account, below, it is obvious that the Historical Society of Pennsylvania in Philadelphia had made inquiries concerning the early history of Huntingdon County to which Adams was responding.
 These are the same inquiries referred to in the Preface to U.J.
 Jones’ History of the Early Settlement of the Juniata Valley (1855), the responses to which Jones claims were not to be found when his book was being prepared for publication.

-From the interview with Michael Maguire, which follows Adams’ introductory account of the early history of Huntingdon County, it is possible to infer the questions that formed an outline of the interviews Adams conducted in 1845 with aged residents who had been early settlers many years before.
+From the relation of Michael Maguire, which follows Adams’ introductory account of the early history of Huntingdon County, it is possible to infer the questions that formed an outline of the interviews Adams conducted in 1845 with aged residents who had been early settlers many years before.

 - When did you and your family come into the county?